 - Berries, because you have so many options – from raspberries and strawberries, to blueberries and blackberries.
 A notable antioxidant content of berries is vitamin C, a micronutrient that helps build collagen for skin repair or wound healing.

-- Other Bright-Colored Fruits such as apples, peaches, mangoes, papaya, peaches, and melon, are also great foods after surgery.
+- Other bright-coloured fruits, such as apples, peaches, mangoes, papaya, peaches, and melon, are also great foods after surgery.

 - Leafy greens like spinach, bok choy, romaine lettuce, and kale are great sources of vitamins A, C, and E. They are also high in vitamin K, which is helpful in blood clotting.

-- Vegetables you can snack on such as carrots, cabbage, broccoli, cauliflower, and brussels sprouts.
+- Vegetables you can snack on such as carrots, cabbage, broccoli, cauliflower, and Brussel sprouts.

 But of course, getting a variety of fruits and vegetables is the best, as it ensures that you are also getting a wide range of micronutrients your body needs to heal.